 Horror movie Identity traps a handful of protagonists in a motel by way of a major storm.
 Moving in any direction away from the motel will bring you back to the motel.

 The Rocky Horror Picture Show.
-With only a few very minor variations, it precisely fits the classic version given in the description at the top.
+With only a few very minor variations, it precisely fits the classic version of car breaks down in the rain, protagonists are stuck in a spooky castle.
 Though this is only natural considering that it's a parody of (among many other things) exactly those kinds of stories.

 In the british chiller The Hole they can't leave the titular bunker because the leading lady has the key and won't open that door until the guy she is infatuated with will start to like her.
 The twist?
 The other three people with her don't know it.